Reviews You Can Rely On

 Class 2

 Class 2 e-bikes also have a top motor speed of 20mph (although it is possible to ride them faster if your legs are strong enough).
-The main difference between classes 1 and 2 is that class 2 bikes have a throttle, usually a thumb paddle or twist grip on the handlebar, that will propel the bike forward without any help from pedaling input from the rider, putting them more on par with electric scooters.
+The main difference between classes 1 and 2 is that class 2 bikes have a throttle, usually a thumb paddle or twist grip on the handlebar, that will propel the bike forward without any help or pedaling input from the rider, putting them more on par with electric scooters.
 Like class 1, they also have a pedal assist option with different levels of power, depending on your preference.
-E-bikes that fall into the class 2 category are usually allowed in bike lanes and multi-use paths, but there are exceptions in certain states.
+E-bikes that fall into the class 2 category are usually allowed in bike lanes and multi-use paths, but there are exceptions in certain states and localities.

 Class 3